Leave a Message

 What is the difference between earnest money and due diligence fee in Georgia?

-- The due diligence fee is paid to the seller for the right to terminate during the due diligence period, while earnest money is escrowed and typically applies to closing funds with different refund rules.
+The due diligence fee is paid to the seller for the right to terminate during the due diligence period; if you cancel within that window, the seller keeps it.
+Earnest money is escrowed and typically refundable if you terminate properly within the due diligence window.

 How long is a typical due diligence period in Atlanta?

-- Most contracts use 7 to 14 days, though highly competitive offers can shorten to 3 to 5 days and complex situations may extend to 21 days or more.
+Most contracts use 7 to 14 days, though competitive offers can shorten to 3 to 5 days and complex situations may extend to 21 days or more.
+Luxury homes in Buckhead typically use 14 to 21 days to accommodate the expanded inspection scope those properties require.

 Can I get my earnest money back if I cancel during due diligence?

-- If you terminate properly within the due diligence window as the contract permits, earnest money is usually refundable, but always follow your contract’s procedures and deadlines.
+If you terminate properly within the due diligence window as the contract permits, earnest money is usually refundable in Georgia.
+Always follow your contract's procedures and deadlines.
+The due diligence fee paid to the seller is typically nonrefundable regardless.

 Which inspections are most important for Atlanta homes?

-- A general home inspection and termite or WDO report are standard, with sewer scopes for older homes and specialists for foundation, roof, HVAC, or electrical as conditions suggest.
+A general home inspection and termite or WDO report are standard, with sewer scopes for older homes and specialists for foundation, roof, HVAC, or electrical as conditions suggest.
+Luxury properties above $2M typically require pool and spa specialist, generator review, and deep permit history verification in addition to the standard scope.